 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-Your NUIG Studnt ID Card will be your official identification card for the dureation of your course at NUI Galway.
+Your NUIG Student ID Card will be your official identification card for the duration of your course at NUI Galway and for all college related matters only.
 The card that will be issued to you in September is expected to see you through your course.

 Your Student ID card will serve as your official identification for all college related matters, while also giving you access to many of the facilities/services across the campus.
 You may need your Student ID when:

-- requesting exam result transcripts from the Student Information Desk.
+- requesting exam result transcripts from the Student Registry Help Desk.

 - presenting to sit a university exam.
 (Failure to show your Student Identity Card will result in a €20 fine)